0x6A4B/Metropolia/2024_Syys/Web/reflection-journals/week3.md

 Rate on a Scale of 1-5
 Justify Your Answer: The group member's ability to collaborate, role in the task, how they managed their part, motivation etc.

+I'm happy working with everyone.
+It was nice working with Waltteri and with Heta.
+Heta is obviously very enthusiastic and hard working.

 ----

 ## Reflection